NEW! Special Issue: Enhancing In Vitro Toxicology Through Machine Learning

 Aims & Scope

-Applied In Vitro Toxicology is a peer-reviewed journal providing the latest research on the application of alternative in vitro testing methods for predicting adverse effects in the pharmaceutical, chemical, and personal care industries.
-This Journal aims to address important issues facing the various chemical industries, including regulatory requirements; the reduction, refinement, and replacement of animal testing; new screening methods; evaluation of new cell and tissue models; and the most appropriate methods for assessing safety and satisfying regulatory demands.
-The Journal also delivers the latest views and opinions of developers of new models, end users of the models, academic laboratories that are inventing new tools, and regulatory agencies in the United States, Europe, Latin America, Australia and Asia.
+Applied In Vitro Toxicology is a peer-reviewed journal providing the latest research on the development, validation and application of new and innovative in vitro testing methods for predicting adverse effects of drugs, chemicals, and products in the pharmaceutical, chemical, or personal care industries.
+The Journal addresses in depth the issues facing these industries, by including discussions on regulatory requirements; the reduction, refinement, and replacement of animal testing; new screening methods; evaluation of new cell and tissue models; and the most appropriate methods for assessing safety and satisfying regulatory demands.

-Applied In Vitro Toxicology is the journal that scientists involved with hazard identification and risk assessment will read to understand how new and existing in vitro methods are applied, and the questions for which these models provide answers.
+Applied In Vitro Toxicology endeavors to serve as the foremost journal for researchers focusing on the development and use of in vitro methods to understand the effects of test agents on biological systems.
+Organizations involved with hazard identification and risk assessment will want to read AIVT in order to understand how new and existing in vitro methods are applied, and the questions for which these models provide answers.

 Applied In Vitro Toxicology coverage includes: